 For more information please refer to the Academy Attendance Policy.

-Our Attendance Policy can be viewed here.
+Our Attendance Policy can be viewed from our Policies page.